douglasgreen/config-setup/docs/configuration.md

         functions.
     -   **Too Many Public Methods**: Set the maximum public methods to 25, excluding getter and setter methods, covering 99% of PHP classes.
+    -   **Long Variables**: Set the maximum length to 25 characters, covering 99% of PHP names.

 ### PHPStan